AKASHKADEL/dcgan-celeba/README.md

 * Cuda >= 10.0

 ## Dataset:
 The dataset was downloaded from this [link](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).
 Once you have downloaded the images, create a ```train```folder.
 This folder should contain the celebA folder which in turn contains the celebrity images.
+(I have added 10 sample images in train folder just for reference.
+Obviously, I cannot add the entire dataset due to memory limit.)
 We will make use [torchvision's imagefolder](https://pytorch.org/docs/stable/torchvision/datasets.html#imagefolder) library to directly read the images from that folder.
 This makes reading, normalizing and cropping images very easy.
 The following method reads the images from ``` train/celeb-a/ ``` folder and creates a dataloader with a given batch size:

 ```
 def get_data_loader(root, batch_size):